victorcouste/data-tools/README.md

-**Not exhaustive and subjective list of "modern" Data Tools and Projects**
+## Not exhaustive and subjective list of "modern" Data Tools and Projects**

 For now, no storage, database, data science, virtualization, streaming, orchestration, workflow or data privacy tools.
-And not all embedded tools proposed by the 3 main public Cloud providers (Google Cloud, Microsoft Azure and AWS).
+And not embedded tools proposed by the 3 main public Cloud providers (Google Cloud, Microsoft Azure and AWS).

 **Data Architecture**